bagley/wptool/README.md

     . <(curl -sS https://raw.githubusercontent.com/bagley/wptool/master/wptool https://raw.githubusercontent.com/bagley/wptool/master/wptool-scan)

 If you would like to use newer features you can use the devel branch.
 Or you can easily use previous versions.
 Useful if you find something broken that was working before.
-See the note at the end of the page of how to do this.
+See the Developent Versions and Previous Versions sections for move info.